TheBreakfastClub/CIS467/Journals/StevenHoffman-Journal.md

 8:29 pm - 10:03 pm
 Fixed SDL code based on Tashi's help.
 Also sent messages to group, updated Trello, and updated journal.

+#### Friday, 10/17/2014 (0.18 hours)

+1:52 pm - 2:04 pm
+Messaged group and read messages.

+#### Monday, 10/20/2014 (3.88 hours)

+12:09 noon - 12:46 noon
+Talked with Tyler about the code and determining next steps.

+1:09 pm - 4:26 pm
+Guided engine team in migrating Tashi's code.

+#### Tuesday, 10/21/2014 (0.30 hours)

+2:14 pm - 2:33 pm
+Messaged engine team.

+#### Wednesday, 10/22/2014 (4.62 hours)

+12:10 noon - 12:42 noon
+Worked with Tyler on getting SDL2 Image to work on his computer.
+Also,  messaged group members.

+1:10 pm - 5:16 pm
+Messaged group members, organized what the engine group should work on, added panning into the world map, and optimized drawing code.

+#### Thursday, 10/23/2014 (2.07 hours)

+12:43 noon - 1:03 pm
+Messaged group members.

+2:39 pm - 2:48 pm
+Messaged group members.

+10:20 pm - 10:49 pm
+Worked on integrating multiple game worlds into the game (aka the game universe)

+11:49 pm - 0:56 am
+Worked on integrating multiple game worlds into the game (aka the game universe)

+#### Friday, 10/24/2014 (3.50 hours)

+1:15 pm - 4:45 pm
+Added a temporary method for picking up items.
+Also met with engine group to work on adding a few features and met with full team to discuss sprint presentation.

+#### Sunday, 10/26/2014 (1.07 hours)

+4:25 pm - 5:29 pm
+Worked on Sprint 2 report